Do you have money sitting in your business account? Would you like to invest your company’s leftover cash?

 Obviously, if you need the money for personal reasons (e.g. buy a house) there is no question.
 You just need to take everything out and take the tax hit upfront.

 But for those (including myself) who want to put the money to work for them let’s dive into the math and decide.

 To take the money out we would have to pay 32.5% dividend tax upfront.
 That’s a lot, but our money would then grow tax-free thanks to ISAs and other allowances.
 This is not always the case but let’s assume you and your partner have a £40k tax-free allowance.

-At the end of the 10 year period, we can either take everything out of the company which leaves us with the same amount had we taken it out upfront, or we can simply withdraw as much as we need pay much lower taxes.
+At the end of the 10 year period, we can either take everything out of the company or we can simply withdraw as much as we need and pay much lower taxes.

 It looks like keeping the money in the company and accessing it only when needed is a much more profitable strategy.
 Even more importantly, if you stop working at some point and achieve financial independence.
 Isn’t this everyone’s goal…?

 How to Invest your Company Money